-Food allergy triggers the immune system, while food intolerance does not.
-Some people suffer digestive problems after eating certain foods even though their immune system has not reacted - there is no histamine response.
+Food allergies trigger the immune system, while food intolerance does not.
+Some people suffer digestive problems after eating certain foods, even though their immune system has not reacted - there is no histamine response.

 Foods most commonly associated with food intolerance include dairy products, grains that contain gluten, and foods that cause intestinal gas buildup, such as beans and cabbage.

-It can be difficult to determine whether the patient has food intolerance or allergy, because often signs and symptoms overlap.
-When it is an allergy even small amounts result in symptoms, as may be the case with peanuts, according to James Li, M.D., Ph.D., Mayo Clinic allergy specialist.1
+It can be difficult to determine whether the patient has a food intolerance or an allergy because the signs and symptoms often overlap.

-According to the Australian NSW Food Authority2, the following are the most common symptoms of food intolerance:
+According to the Australian NSW Food Authority, the following are the most common symptoms of food intolerance:

-Enzymes are needed to fully digest foods.
-If some of these enzymes are missing or insufficient, proper digestion may be undermined.
+Enzymes are needed to digest foods fully.
+If some of these enzymes are missing, or insufficient, proper digestion may be undermined.

 People who are lactose intolerant do not have enough lactase, an enzyme that breaks down milk sugar (lactose) into smaller molecules that the body can break down further and absorb through the intestine.
-Lactose cannot be absorbed through the gut wall into the bloodstream.
-If it remains in the digestive tract it can cause spasm, stomachache, bloating, diarrhea and gas.
+If lactose remains in the digestive tract, it can cause spasm, stomachache, bloating, diarrhea, and gas.